unicef/magicbox-settlement-monitoring/docs/CONTRIBUTING.md

 	- Use human input (i.e. Mechanical Turk) to create a training dataset with crowd-sourced contours.
 - New iteration of contour / sizing algorithms with added input for accuracy.
 The additional info and human input will allow the use of more complex algorithms for training.

 ### Task II - Population Estimation
 - Research settlement size estimates at different dates.
-- Explore algorithms to estimate settlement population including extrapolation/downscaling  of existing datasets
+- Explore algorithms to estimate settlement population including extrapolation/downscaling  of existing datasets.
+- Ultimately, population is most actionable size metric.
+A few use-cases are listed in [APPLICATIONS](APPLICATIONS.md); among other things, estimations would be used for tracking population displacements and resource allocation.

 ### Task III - Tracking
 - Test algorithms on “live” data, i.e. Planet or DG.